Pitlochry Festival Theatre: Modern day

 The theatre is now of great cultural importance to the Perthshire area.
 Every summer, the theatre and its surrounding area attract thousands of tourists with the theatre's summer season.

 Traditionally, the theatre offered a rep season through the summer months, enabling visitors to see several plays within a few days; the theatre asserted that "No other UK theatre attempts this extraordinary feat" and that the nearest similar offering is in Canada.
 For example, the 2018 season offered: Chicago the musical; Jim Cartwright's The Rise and Fall of Little Voice; J. M. Barrie's Quality Street; Tom Stoppard's Travesties; Rodney Ackland's Before the Party; and Rona Munro's The Last Witch.

 In 2025, Cumming announced that he would be ending the repertory season in favour of producing shorter runs at the theatre, followed by tours or transfers to other venues.

 Expansion

 In 2014, it was announced that the Pitlochry Festival Theatre would undergo a £25 million expansion of the current building.
 Plans were made to have the expansion completed and opened for the theatre's 70th anniversary in 2021.
+The work was delayed by the COVID-19 pandemic.
+During the theatre's closures in 2020, work was undertaken to enhance the outdoor performance spaces, including refurbishment of the amphitheatre and the construction of a bandstand.
+The theatre reopened in August 2022 with a refurbished foyer and a new 175-seat studio space designed by Suzie Bridges Architects.

+Leon Sinden Awards

+The Leon Sinden Awards are awarded annually to two performers appearing in the theatre's summer rep season.
+Previous recipients include Steven McNicoll and George Rae.
+They were founded by and named after the actor Leon Sinden, who spent eight seasons working at the theatre between 1965 and 1994, with the inaugural ceremony taking place in 1995.
+The award was specifically created to honour actors appearing in supporting roles.
+Those who have won twice previously are ineligible.
+Winners are selected by an audience vote, with the result announced at the end of the season on the main stage.
+There were no awards in 2020 and 2021, as the theatre did not present a full rep season those years due to the COVID-19 pandemic, nor were there awards in 2000, although it was still counted as the 6th award season.
+Traditionally, the two awards were given to the "Best Supporting Actor" and the "Best Supporting Actress", but since 2024 the awards have been presented as "Best Supporting Performance" with no distinction made between genders.